 King leads procession to St Giles’ Cathedral behind Queen’s dressed coffin

-The King leading a procession to Edinburgh’s St Giles’ Cathedral behind the Queen’s coffin which is draped with Royal Standard in Scotland and dressed with a wreath of flowers.
+The King has led a procession to Edinburgh’s St Giles’ Cathedral behind the Queen’s coffin which was draped with Royal Standard in Scotland and dressed with a wreath of flowers.

-The Queen is being taken from the Palace of Holyroodhouse to the cathedral where her family, and a congregation drawn from all areas of Scottish society, will attend a service of thanksgiving for her life.
+Thousands lined the streets and applauded as the Queen was taken from the Palace of Holyroodhouse to the cathedral where her family, and a congregation drawn from all areas of Scottish society, attended a service of thanksgiving for her life.

-A wreath on her coffin consists of nine different flowers, including white spray roses, white freesias, white button chrysanthemums and dried white heather.
+A wreath on her coffin consisted of nine different flowers, including white spray roses, white freesias, white button chrysanthemums and dried white heather.

 The coffin is due to rest at the cathedral for 24 hours.

+Members of the public held their phones high to capture images of the historic event.

+Women shouted “God bless the Queen” as the hearse made its way past.

-Before it arrives at the cathedral, it will be greeted by the Guard of Honour and Band in front of the fountain, with the High Constables and the Baillie’s Guard in position under the Colonnade.
+Before arriving at the cathedral, the procession was greeted by the Guard of Honour and Band in front of the fountain, with the High Constables and the Baillie’s Guard in position under the Colonnade.

-When the coffin arrives, the guard of honour will give a royal salute and the band will play one verse of the national anthem.
+When the coffin arrived, the guard of honour gave a royal salute and the band played one verse of the national anthem.

-The bearer party, found by the Royal Regiment of Scotland, will then take up their flanking position.
+The bearer party, found by the Royal Regiment of Scotland, then took up their flanking position.

-The escort party, found by the King’s Body Guard for Scotland, and royal cars, flanked by members of the royal family, walking in rear of the procession, will take their positions close to the hearse.
+The escort party, found by the King’s Body Guard for Scotland, and royal cars, flanked by members of the royal family, walked at the rear of the procession, and took their positions close to the hearse.

-The guard of honour is set to be accompanied by a pipe band with drums, draped and muffled.
+The guard of honour was accompanied by a pipe band with drums, draped and muffled.

 Register for free to continue reading